ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: merged_channels

-        Specifies the channel(s) to merge with a designated primary channel of an SMU in order to increase the maximum current you can source from the SMU.
+        Specifies the channel(s) to merge with a designated primary channel of an instrument in order to increase the maximum current you can source from the instrument.
         This property designates the merge channels to combine with a primary channel.
 To designate the primary channel, initialize the session to the primary channel only.
         Note: You cannot change the merge configuration with this property when the session is in the Running state.
         For complete information on using merged channels with this property, refer to Merged Channels in the NI DC Power Supplies and SMUs Help.

+        .. note:: NI-DCPower uses the terms "source" and "output".
+However, while sinking with electronic loads and SMUs these correspond to "sinking" and "input", respectively.

-        .. note:: This property is not supported on all devices.
+            This property is not supported on all devices.
 For more information about supported devices, search ni.com for Supported Properties by Device.
 Devices that do not support this property behave as if no channels were merged.
             Default Value: Refer to the Supported Properties by Device topic for the default value by device.